Zillatron27/claude-workflow-starter/README.md

 - **Context files track current state, not history.** Git log is the changelog.
 If a section describes what happened rather than what is, delete it.
-- **Encode lessons as policy.** When Claude makes a mistake you had to correct, add a rule to the relevant CLAUDE.md so it never recurs.
-One correction, permanent fix.
+- **Encode lessons as policy.** When Claude makes a mistake you had to correct, have it add a rule to the relevant CLAUDE.md so it helps reduce reoccurrence.
-- **Specs before implementation.** Plan in whatever tool you think best in (Claude web, a whiteboard, a doc), land the result as a spec in the project's shard, then point Claude Code at the spec.
-"Implement the spec" beats re-explaining every session.
+- **Specs before implementation.** Plan in whatever tool you think best in (Claude web, ChatGBT a whiteboard, whatever), land the result as a spec in the project's context directoy, then point Claude Code at the spec.
+"Implement the spec" beats re-explaining every detail at the start of a session.
 - **Surgical updates only.** `/update-context` touches only sections the session changed.
 Rewriting whole files churns git history and invites drift.